SamOllason/samollason.github.io/_posts/2025-06-10-thoughts-on-dotnet-10_4-previews.markdown

 .NET 10 will be released in late 2025, but the previews are already being released (10.4 was released in May).

- Below are my thoughts on what's been announced and some of the **points that are of more interest to us in Howden Engineering Group**.
+ Below are my thoughts on what's been announced and, in particular, what's more relevant to those of us working with Blazor.

 You can read my [Thoughts on .Net 10.1 and 10.2 (previews) - Overview](https://dev.azure.com/howdenuki/Development%20Centre%20of%20Expertise/_wiki/wikis/Development%20Centre%20of%20Excellence/924/Thoughts-on-.Net-10.1-and-10.2-(previews)?anchor=overview) and [Thoughts on .NET 10.3 (preview) - Overview](https://dev.azure.com/howdenuki/Development%20Centre%20of%20Expertise/_wiki/wikis/Development%20Centre%20of%20Excellence/1173/Thoughts-on-.NET-10.3-(preview))

 If I have misunderstood something or you disagree with me I would love to chat 😃 #everydayaschoolday Full announcements: [.NET 10 Preview 4 is now available! - .NET Blog](https://devblogs.microsoft.com/dotnet/dotnet-10-preview-4/)